Shaikh-areeb/Insurance-Claim-Prediction/README.md

 | **Accuracy**   |           |        | 0.97     | 58592   |
 | **Macro Avg**  | 0.86      | 0.99   | 0.91     | 58592   |
 | **Weighted Avg** | 0.98    | 0.97   | 0.98     | 58592   |

+**Overall Metrics:**

+- Accuracy: 0.97
+  The model correctly predicts 97% of all cases in the dataset.
+- Macro Average:
+  Precision: 0.86
+  Average precision across both classes.
+Lowered due to Class 1's precision.
+- Recall: 0.99
+  High recall as both classes have strong recall values.
+- F1-Score: 0.91
+  Balanced performance across both classes.
+- Weighted Average:
+  Weighted by class support, these averages reflect the dominance of Class 0 in the dataset:
+**- Precision: 0.98**
+**- Recall: 0.97**
+**- F1-Score: 0.98**

+# Key Insights

+- The model performs exceptionally well for the majority class (Class 0), with near-perfect precision and recall.
+- For the minority class (Class 1), recall is excellent (1.00), but precision is lower (0.71), meaning there are false positives for claims.
+- The overall accuracy of 97% reflects strong model performance, though this is influenced by the class imbalance.

 # Challenges